 Avoid Bright Overhead Lights and Direct Sunlight

 Lots of people make the mistake of putting themselves too closely beneath a light source.
-If your light source is visible on camera, then it’s going to cause problems for the lighting quality.
+If your light source is visible on camera, then it’s going to cause problems with the lighting quality.

 For example, let’s say you’re seated at a desk with an overhead light on the ceiling behind you.
 If that light is in the camera shot, it’s going to have an adverse effect on your video stream.

 But if you can adjust your camera angle and get that light source out of the shot, you may notice a significant improvement—assuming all of the other lighting settings in the room are appropriate.

 The same concept applies to sunlight.
 Lots of people position their desks in a way where their backs are to a window.
 While this may be fine during mid-day hours, it can pose some challenges when the sun is rising or setting—especially if the sunlight is hitting the camera.
 It can also create some weird shadows behind you, which you’d need to avoid.

 You could always try to block or soften direct light using sheer fabric.
 If you already have sheer curtains on your windows, this can be ideal for dealing with direct sunlight.
 That’s because the sheer fabric still lets the natural light in the room, but without as much strength.

 But this only works if the sheers are white, grey, or neutral.
 If your curtains are red, purple, yellow, or another bold color, then this can create an unnatural color on your face.

 Adjust Your Monitor Brightness